iscc/iscc-web/README.md

 ```

 Access the app at http://localhost:8000
-Api documentation is at /docs and /redocs
+Api documentation is at /docs

 Before committing any changes run code formatting and tests with:
 ```